Petra & Wadi Rum by Bike

 Run by the Al Sawalha family, the two-star Black Iris is our base in Madaba, well located as it’s just a short walk from the town centre.
 If you do explore, consider visiting St George's Church, home to a historically significant sixth-century mosaic map of Jerusalem and the Holy Land.
 It's less than 10 minutes' walk away.

-Wadi Musa, near Petra: Standard hotel (nights 3-5)
+Wadi Musa, near Petra: Hotel (nights 3-5)

 We spend three nights in Wadi Musa, the town adjacent to Petra.
 Demand for rooms near Petra is very high; over the years, we have built relationships with several accommodations, which allows us to secure spots even during peak season.
-The hotels are simple but well located.
+The hotels are well located.
 Some are within walking distance of the main entrance to the Red Rose City, others are no more than a 10-minute transfer away.
 Places we stay include Edom Hotel, Petra Plaza, Petra Palace, Amra Palace (above) and La Maison among others.

 Aqaba: Lacosta Hotel (night 6)